emilianobilli/victor/README.md

-# VictorDB - High-Performance In-Memory Vector Cache Database
+# Victor - High-Performance In-Memory Vector Cache Database

 VictorDB is a lightweight, high-performance **in-memory vector cache database** optimized for **fast similarity search**.
 It dynamically allocates memory in **buckets** to store vectors efficiently and supports multiple similarity measures.